MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/tutorial-version-history.md

 ### Queue Trim Job

 - Upload the new schedule file to a document library that is in the same site collection as the one you're deleting version from.
-There is no separate process for site- and library-level version trimming.
+There's no separate process for site- and library-level version trimming.
 If you want to trim versions only from a specific library, then make sure your schedule file only contains the versions from that library.

 :::image type="content" source="media/version-history/schedule-optimiser.PNG" alt-text="schedule optimiser":::